johnathanvman/F6/index.md

 					}
 				}
 				Entrys.push("I start kissing SUB, and soon she's kissing back.
 She pushes me onto the ground and straddles me.
 I hold her hips as she rides me, she leans in for another kiss as we both cum!")
-				Entrys.push("I grab SUB by the hips, and start thrusting!
+				Entrys.push("I grab SUB by the hips and start thrusting!
 She's timid at first, but soon she's crying for more!")
 				Entrys.push("I turn SUB around and start rubbing my member between her legs.
 She tells me to stop teasing her and stick it in.
 We mate until she cries out in bliss!") if(s[5]=="Indoors" && map[party.y][party.x].units[s[2]-100].Tags[0] == "Bunnygirl"){
 					Entrys = []